bachelor-2014/report/v2/hardware.md

 \end{figure}

 ## Summary
 EvoBot draws almost all of its inspiration in terms of physical hardware design from Splotbot.
 EvoBot does add both entirely new features, such as the bottom carriage, and improves on the existing functionality, such as added stability to the frame and carriages.
 The modification of the frame meant that all the 3D printed parts of Splotbot had to be redesigned to some extend.
+This was done with modularity in mind, focusing on replaceable hardware components.
 There are also parts of Splotbot which are not included in this iteration of EvoBot such as syringes and the gripper arm for moving petri dishes.

 In terms of electronics, the Arduino used for controlling Splotbot has in EvoBot been replaced with a BeagleBone Black, a general purpose microcomputer, allowing